dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 ## Become a contributor

-You can contribute to Karavi Metrics for PowerFlex in several ways.
+You can contribute to this project in several ways.
 Here are some examples:

 * Contribute to the codebase.
 * Report and triage bugs.